Package 'RLT'

 Title: Reinforcement Learning Trees

-Description: Random forest with a variety of additional features for regression, classification, survival analysis and graphical model.
-New features include parallel computing with OpenMP, reproduciblity with random seeds, variance and confidence band estimations, embedded model for selecting splitting varibles and constructing linear combination splits, observaton and variable weights, setting and tracking subjects used in each tree, etc.
+Description: Random forest with a variety of additional features for regression, classification, and survival analysis.
+Features include parallel computing with OpenMP, reproducibility with random seeds, variance and confidence band estimations using U-statistics, embedded model for selecting splitting variables and constructing linear combination splits, permutation and distribution-based variable importance, observation and variable weights, and subject tracking across trees.

 Authors: Ruoqing Zhu [aut, cre, cph] , Sarah Formentini [aut], Haowen Zhou [ctb], Tianning Xu [ctb], Zhechao Huang [ctb]